Can rare Pahrump poolfish find a home? Restored pond is a first step

 More than 630 Pahrump poolfish have been successfully reintroduced to the Desert National Wildlife Refuge after months of removing non-native species from the Corn Creek Pond behind the visitor center.

+Current poolfish numbers are estimated at fewer than 5,000 across Nevada, only a quarter of the population surveyed six years ago.

-The tiny fish species, only found in Nevada, have faced decades of relocation.
+The tiny fish species, only found in Nevada, have faced decades of relocation and fluctuating numbers.

 “The Pahrump poolfish is jokingly or not jokingly—it’s kind of sad—but it’s referred to as Nevada’s homeless fish because it has no natural home,” said Patrick Donnelly, director at the Center for Biological Diversity.